-Leigh Howard has fifteen years of experience in the fields of housing and social services.
-She received her undergraduate degree from Wesleyan College and advance degrees from Bryn Mawr College, which include a Masters Degree in Social Work (Policy Practice and Advocacy concentration) and a Masters Degree in Law and Social Policy.
-After seven years with Diana T. Myers & Associates, Inc., Ms. Howard was named President of the Firm, effective September 1, 2013.
+Leigh Howard, President of Diana T. Myers & Associates, Inc. (DMA), has extensive experience in the fields of housing and social services.
+Leigh has an undergraduate degree from Wesleyan College and advance degrees from Bryn Mawr College, which include a Masters Degree in Social Work (Policy Practice and Advocacy concentration) and a Masters Degree in Law and Social Policy.

-Since joining DMA in 2006, Ms. Howard’s work has centered around the housing needs of special populations, including: families, youth, and adults experiencing homelessness; individuals with justice involvement; individuals living in nursing homes and personal care boarding homes, including those over 60 years of age and under 60 with a disability; and persons with serious mental illness and/or substance use disorders.
+Since joining DMA in 2006, Leigh’s work has centered around the housing needs of special populations, including: families, youth, and adults experiencing homelessness; individuals with justice involvement; the aging population; and individuals with disabilities.

-During this time, Ms. Howard has focused on using research and data to determine the housing needs of vulnerable populations.
+During this time, Leigh has focused on using research and data to further the dialogue and advance solutions in meeting the housing needs of vulnerable populations.
 This includes designing data collection systems, data analysis, in-depth research, and policy analysis.
-This information has been used to inform policy recommendations, funding decisions, design training and provide technical assistance around affordable, community-based housing options.
+This information has been used to inform policy recommendations, funding decisions, design training and provide technical assistance to reduce homelessness and expand affordable community-based housing options.

-Prior to joining DMA, Ms. Howard worked in Philadelphia as a Social Worker, Long-Term Care Ombudsman, Researcher and Community Organizer.
-She also worked in Austin, TX at the Housing Authority of the City of Austin as the Community Revitalization Coordinator.
-These experiences have furthered Ms. Howard’s commitment to housing policies that promote the integration of vulnerable populations into the community.
+Prior to joining DMA, Leigh worked in Philadelphia as a Social Worker, Long-Term Care Ombudsman, Researcher and Community Organizer.
+In Austin, TX, Leigh worked at the Housing Authority of the City of Austin as the Community Revitalization Coordinator.
+These experiences have furthered Leigh’s commitment to advocating for resources and policies that expand housing opportunities to the most vulnerable populations.